lexkrstn/react-styled-modal/README.md

 </ModalProvider>
 ```

-Unless `<Modal/>`s are not nested in any `<ModalProvider/>` you can't keep them
+Unless `<Modal/>` components are not nested in any `<ModalProvider/>` you can't
-open simultanuosly, but it's ok having modals unwrapped if they don't use that
+keep them open simultanuosly, but it's ok having modals unwrapped if they don't
-feature.
+use that feature.

 ## TODO:
 - Investigate and minimize rerenderings.